 Python WayBack for web archive replay and live web proxy

-pywb is a Python (2 and 3) implementation of web archival replay tools, sometimes also known as ‘Wayback Machine’.
+pywb is a python implementation of web archival replay tools, sometimes also known as ‘Wayback Machine’.

 Additionally, pywb includes an extensive index query api for querying information about archived content.